jviereck/rfcs/text/0465-init-pointer-arena.md

 - The `&init T` references can only be created from arenas which is different to the normal allocation strategy in rust.

-- The `&init T` reference is incompatible with the existing `& T` and `&mut T` pointers.
+- The `&init T` reference is incompatible with the existing `& T` and `&mut T` references.
 This causes troubles, e.g. when passing an `&init T` reference to existing functions that expect an `& T` or `&mut T` reference.
 In fact, the current RFC disallow passing an `&init T` pointer as an argument to any function at all.

 - While this RFC allows to build a double linked list, this list must become immutable before elements of the list can be shared to other threads.
 This is in contrast to the double linked list implementation available in the rust standard library, which allows the mutation of the double linked list even though it contained elements are shared to other threads.